elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-slow-thinking-benefit-essay-writing-compared-to-fast-thinking.md

 score: -1.0
 related_article1:
     id: 168872
+    title: >-
-    title: How can robust conclusions strengthen an academic argument?
+        How can robust conclusions strengthen an academic argument?
     subject: Education Studies
     url: /learn/education-studies/questions/how-can-robust-conclusions-strengthen-an-academic-argument
 related_article2:
-    id: 168875
+    id: 168874
-    title: How can effective introductions capture the reader's attention and set the tone for a piece of writing?
+    title: >-
+        In what ways can AI tools enhance writing skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-effective-introductions-capture-the-readers-attention-and-set-the-tone-for-a-piece-of-writing
+    url: /learn/education-studies/questions/in-what-ways-can-ai-tools-enhance-writing-skills
 related_article3:
-    id: 168863
+    id: 168865
-    title: How can clarity and thoughtfulness enhance effective communication?
+    title: >-
+        How can understanding the topic help in achieving clarity of thought in essay writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-clarity-and-thoughtfulness-enhance-effective-communication
+    url: /learn/education-studies/questions/how-can-understanding-the-topic-help-in-achieving-clarity-of-thought-in-essay-writing
 related_article4:
-    id: 168860
+    id: 168870
+    title: >-
-    title: What strategies can be used to handle unexpected questions during an interview?
+        What is lateral thinking and how can it be applied to problem-solving?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-used-to-handle-unexpected-questions-during-an-interview
+    url: /learn/education-studies/questions/what-is-lateral-thinking-and-how-can-it-be-applied-to-problemsolving
 related_article5:
-    id: 168863
+    id: 168865
-    title: How can clarity and thoughtfulness enhance effective communication?
+    title: >-
+        How can understanding the topic help in achieving clarity of thought in essay writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-clarity-and-thoughtfulness-enhance-effective-communication
+    url: /learn/education-studies/questions/how-can-understanding-the-topic-help-in-achieving-clarity-of-thought-in-essay-writing
 ---

 &nbsp;